nikhil-polarapu/Leads-Tracker/README.md

 # Leads Tracker

-A web extension to store the deals found online
+A web extension to store the links of the pages visited, to track them or visit them at a later time.

 Quick start: